oatlog/oatlog/doc/proposal/main.typ

 x3 = _blsr_u32(x2)
 x4 = _blsr_u32(x3)
 ```

-Actually, even for simple cost functions, extraction is NP-hard, but there are both heuristics and algorithms that work well on some types of E-Graphs @fastextract.
+Extraction is NP-hard for even simple cost functions, but there are both heuristics and algorithms

-== What is the actual computation to optimize?
+that work well on some types of E-graphs @fastextract.

-Rewrites on an e-graph can be seen as a query in a relational database that create new nodes, so the computation will be dominated by joins.
+== E-graph rule compilation example <appendix-egraph-kernel>

-For example the following rewrite rule:
+Consider the following rewrite rule

 $ a dot c + b dot c #sym.arrow (a + b) dot c $

-becomes the following constraints
+which can be written as a relational query

 $
 &"if " &x = "mul"(a, c)\
 &      &y = "mul"(b, c)\